jainnimish/jainnimish.github.io/_posts/2023-12-03-have-you-loved-someone.md

 Generic reasons:
 - Nice, thoughtful, ...

 To put it in Will-Hunting style, I think there's a certainty in life.
-You can tell me all the reasons you love someone.
+You can tell me all about what it means to love someone.
 But, if I ask you one simple question: Why do you love that person?
 I'm willing to bet that your reasons will align perfectly with the aforementioned ones.

 I think love is just a misnomer with layers of abstraction.
 So, have you dared to love anyone, then?